-Operational observation, lithostratigraphy, minerals, and physical properties
+Operational observation, stratigraphy, minerals, and physical properties

-Hole C0017D was the deepest (150.7 mbsf) of four holes drilled at Site C0017 and is located ~1500 m east of the high-temperature vents.
-Based on its low heat flow it was inferred to be a location of probable recharge of the hydrothermal system.
-We observed no evidence for discharge of water from any of these holes, but the concave-upward temperature profile we measured (Fig. F14) can be fit with an exponential function ( $r^2 = 0.92$ ) and is consistent with overall downwelling, with kinks that suggest lateral flow that may be influenced by the variable lithologies we cored.
+Hole C0017D was the deepest (150.7 mbsf) of four holes drilled at Site C0017 (Fig. F14; see Fig. F1 in Expedition 331 Scientists, 2011e) and is located 1550 m east of the high-temperature vents.
+Based on its low heat flow, it was inferred to be a location of probable recharge of the hydrothermal system.
+We observed no evidence for discharge of water from any of these holes, but the concave-upward temperature profile we measured (Fig. F15) can be fit reasonably well with an exponential function ($r^2 = 0.92$) and is consistent with overall downwelling, with distinct perturbations in the temperature gradient that suggest localized lateral flow that may be influenced by the variable lithologies we cored.

-We measured temperature successfully at seven depths in Holes C0017B, C0017C, and C0017D over the interval from 18.3 to 150.7 mbsf; combined with the ocean bottom water temperature at the site of $4.87^{\circ} \pm 0.54^{\circ}$ C (1 $\sigma$ , n = 8), our profile is defined by eight points.
-Six of the downhole measurements were made using the APCT-3 temperature shoe on the HPCS.
+We measured temperature successfully at seven depths in Holes C0017B-C0017D over the interval from 18.3 to 150.7 mbsf; combined with the ocean bottom water temperature at the site of $4.87^{\circ} \pm$ 0.54°C (1 σ , n = 8), our profile is defined by eight points.
+Six of the downhole measurements were made using the APCT3 temperature shoe on the HPCS.
 The seventh and deepest measurement, at 150.7 mbsf, was made in triplicate using three identical thermoseal temperature-sensitive strips with chemically impregnated beads for 75°, 80°, 85°, 90°, and 95°C taped to the bottom outer surface of the plastic core liner.
-These beads were darkened and thus exposed at maximum temperatures of 85°, 90°, and 90°C on the three strips, which we are reporting as $90^{\circ} \pm 5^{\circ}$ C. The APCT-3 shoe recorded a temperature in excess of its maximum range of 55°C for this core (but did not burn up; we recovered the entire temperature record).
-Down to ~50 mbsf, where we encountered a hard layer that is probably pumice (no core was recovered), temperature remains low, <15°C (Fig. F14).
-Beneath this hard layer it jumps up to 25°-39°C at 69-85 mbsf and then appears to level off for a short interval, reaching only 44°C at 112 mbsf before increasing nearly exponentially to 90°C at the bottom of Hole C0017D at 150.7 mbsf.
+These beads were darkened and thus exposed at maximum temperatures of 85°, 90°, and 90°C on the three strips, which we report as 90° ± 5°C. The APCT3 shoe recorded a temperature in excess of its maximum range of 55°C for this core (but did not burn up; we recovered the entire temperature record).
+Down to ~50 mbsf, where we encountered a hard layer that is probably pumice (no core was recovered), temperature remains low, <15°C (Fig. F15).
+Beneath this hard layer, temperature jumps to 25°-39°C at 69-85 mbsf and then appears to level off for a short interval, reaching only 44°C at 112 mbsf before increasing nearly exponentially to 90°C at the bottom of Hole C0017D at 150.7 mbsf.